 Posted inUncategorized|Comments Off on Karen Catlett and Members Memories of Winter

 Saturday, April 24th – Artworks Board meeting from 8:30am to 10:00am.
 Meeting held at ARTWORKS around town.
 Associate Artists are always encouraged to attend our board meetings.

 Next Jury: At ARTWORKS around town

-Saturday, March 21st – If you are an artist and interested in becoming part of our family, either stop in to ARTWORKS for paperwork or go to the “documents” section of our website and download the forms.
-Have 10 to 12 pieces, ready for display, to ARTWORKS, along with your paperwork, one week prior to the Jury date.
-IF YOUR WORK IS NOT AT ARTWORKS BY MARCH 14TH IT WILL NOT BE CONSIDERED FOR THE MARCH 21ST SESSION.
+Due to covid restrictions jury sessions will now be held on an as needed basis.
+If you are an artist and interested in becoming part of our family, either stop in to Artworks for paperwork or go to the “documents” section of our website and download the forms.
+Have 10 to 12 pieces, ready for display, to Artworks, along with your paperwork, one week prior to the Jury date.
+IF YOUR WORK IS NOT AT ARTWORKS ON TIME IT WILL NOT BE CONSIDERED FOR THE SCHEDULED JURY SESSION.

 Next Art Critique: At ARTWORKS around town

-Saturday, March 7th @ Noon at ARTWORKS around town – Everyone is welcome to bring work in and share.
-If you are interested in jurying work into ARTWORKS it is strongly suggested that you attend a critique to get an idea of how your work should be presented for jury.
+Saturday, June 5th @ Noon at ARTWORKS around town – Everyone is welcome to bring your work in and share.
+If you are interested in jurying work into Artworks it is strongly suggested that you attend a critique to get an idea of how your work should be presented for jury.